Mayor

 There are three sections of the government:

-• Mayor and Administration - responsible for the day to day operations of the Borough.
+Mayor and Administration - responsible for the day to day operations of the Borough as well as ensuring the enforcement of the legislation passed by the Council.

 Your tax bill is actually split into two sections: one that goes to the Board of Education and one that goes to the Borough Administration.
 Neither one has any control over the other and the funds are not shared or co-mingled or transferred back and forth in any way.